viviandotdev/ObsidianVault/30 Notes/LIVE BY YOUR VALUES — Almanack of Naval Ravikant.md

 source:: https://www.navalmanack.com/almanack-of-naval-ravikant/live-by-your-values
 type:: #source/article

-### LIVE BY YOUR VALUES — Almanack of Naval Ravikant

 What are your core [[10 Extras/Templates/values]]?
 I’ve never fully enumerated them, but a few examples:   Honesty is a core, core, core value.
 By honesty, I mean I want to be able to just be me.
 I never want to be in an environment or around people where I have to watch what I say.
 If I disconnect what I’m thinking fro